-To be determined once the cohort of students are selected for each semester (these are based on the availability of each cohort)!
-We will contact you to figure out the best time to schedule the three sessions.
+To be determined once the cohort of students are selected for each semester (these are based on the size and availability of each cohort and invited speaker(s)).
+We will contact you with scheduling options for the three sessions.

 How long do I have to submit my deliverables?